-'is moulding the world as a potter moulds clay.
-It frightens me, sometimes.
-I open a new book and there are Geisner's very ideas.
 I see a picture, an illustrated paper, and there is Geisner's hand passed to another.
 I was at a new opera the other night and I could hardly believe my ears; it seemed as though Geisner was playing.
-From some out of the way corner of the earth comes news of a great strike; then, on top of it, from another corner, the bubbling of a gathering rising; and I can feel that Geisner is guiding countless millions to some unseen goal, safe in his work because none know him. . .'
-(II.8;211)
+From some out of the way corner of the earth comes news of a great strike; then, on top of it, from another corner, the bubbling of a gathering rising; and I can feel that Geisner is guiding countless millions to some unseen goal, safe in his work because none know him....'
+(211).

 It is a romantic vision, appropriately expressed through Connie Stratton.
-But though she puts the weight on the individual 'Geisner', this is corrected in her own assertion that 'none know him'.
-He is deliberately unknown, his part in the novel important in the ideas he expounds to Ned, not in any 'personality'.
-And it is just this ceaseless propagandising that Lane was doing in his journalism and through this novel.
+But though she puts the weight on the individual 'Geisner,' this is corrected in her own assertion that 'none know him.'
+He is deliberately unknown, his part in the novel important in the ideas he expounds to Ned, not in any 'personality.'
+And it is just this ceaseless propagandizing that Lane was doing in his journalism and through this novel.

-As the novel approaches its end, it develops this combined vision both of the immediate defeat of the shearers' strike, the immediate suffering and despair, together with the steady, inexorable move to apocalyptic change, as the propagandising continues.
+As the novel approaches its end, it develops this combined vision both of the immediate defeat of the shearers' strike, the immediate suffering and despair, together with the steady, inexorable move to apocalyptic change, as the propagandizing continues.

-All the world over it was the same, two great ideas were crystallising, two great parties were forming, the lists were being cleared by combats such as this for the ultimate death-struggle between two great principles which could not always exist side by side.
-The robbed were beginning to understand the robbery; the workers were beginning to turn upon the drones; the dominance of the squatter, the mine-owner, the ship-owner, the land-owner, the shareholder, was being challenged; this was not the end, but surely it was the beginning of the end.
-(II.10;221)
+All the world over it was the same, two great parties were forming, the lists were being cleared by combats such as this for the ultimate death-struggle between two great principles which could not always exist side by side.
+The robbed were beginning to understand the robbery; the workers were beginning to turn upon the drones; the dominance of the squatter, the mine-owner, the ship-owner, the land-owner, the share-holder, was being challenged; this was not the end, but surely, it was the beginning of the end.
+(221)

 Yet resonant as the passage is, it is not the end.
-It expresses Ned's feelings as he heads north to the strike, a mood of aggression, but it soon replaced by a sense of the futility of aggression.
+It expresses Ned's feelings as he heads north to the strike, a mood of aggression, but is soon replaced by a sense of the futility of aggression.

 'As Geisner says, they don't know any better.
 A man ought to pity them, for they're no worse than the rest of us.
-They're no better and no worse than we'd be in their places.
+They're not better and no worse than we'd be in their places.
 They can't help it any more than we can.'

 A great love for all mankind stole over him, a yearning to be at fellowship with all.
-(II.9;221)
+(221)

 Just as Connie Stratton's vision of Geisner moulding the world is only a partial vision, so is Ned's vision of the ultimate death-struggle.
-In the end, Lane stresses, the shift to socialism cannot be put off onto some romantic figure doing the secret converting, or the violent destruction of ultimate confrontation.
+In the end, Lane stresses, the shift in socialism cannot be put off onto some romantic figure doing the secret converting, or the violent destruction of ultimate confrontation.
 These may be necessary factors, but neither of them will prove successful unless we ourselves change.

 Let us not be deceived!
 It is in ourselves that the weakness is.
 It is in ourselves that the real fight must take place between the Old and the New.
-It is because we ourselves value our miserable lives, because we ourselves cling to the old fears and kneel still before the old idols, that the Thought still remains a thought only, that it does not create the New Order which will make of this weary world a paradise indeed.
+It is because we ourselves value our miserable lives, because we ourselves cling to the old fears and kneel still before the old idols, that the Thought still remains a thought only, that it does not create the New Order which will make of this weary world a Paradise indeed.